My Cart

 Training

 Foods that help your body recover after a run are just as important as what you eat before and during a run.
-First, I try to replenish electrolytes immediately after a long run by reaching for a V8, chocolate milk, or pickles before I begin stretching.
+To replenish electrolytes immediately after a long run, I reach for a V8, chocolate milk, or pickles before I begin stretching.
 (PSA: Don’t skip stretching!)
 Long training runs will leave you tired and hungry.
-Whether you prepare a meal ahead of time or treat yourself to a meal with friends, a high protein, high carb meal is essential for nourishing your body.
+Whether you prepare a meal ahead of time or treat yourself to a ;dinner out with friends, a high-protein, high-carb meal is essential for nourishing your body.
 When possible, consider recipes with turmeric—a natural anti-inflammatory.

 Post-Race

 I typically begin visualizing my post-race meal about two miles into my race and use it as motivation to get to the finish line.
 Once you get there, celebrate—you deserve it!
-Whether it’s a Little Debbie, an ice-cold beer, or the promise of brunch with friends that lured you to the finish line, treat yourself to whatever your heart desires.
-The Erlanger Chattanooga Marathon has great post-race snacks provided like sweet and salty snacks, fruit and ice-cold beer!
-If you don’t already have them on, make sure you throw on a pair of Sockwell graduated compression socks to aid in recovery (you better believe you will be sore) and get to snacking.
+Whether it’s a Little Debbie, an ice cold beer, or the promise of brunch with friends that lured you to the finish line, treat yourself to whatever your heart desires.
+The Erlanger Chattanooga Marathon provides great post-race snacks like sweet and salty snacks, fruit, and ice cold beer.
+Throw on a clean pair of Sockwell graduated compression socks to aid in recovery (you better believe you will be sore) and get to snacking.

-After allowing myself some time to recharge, I head to Chattanooga Brewing Co., FEED Co.
-Table and Tavern, or Mike’s Hole in the Wall to indulge in a great meal surrounded by people I love.
+After allowing myself some time to recharge, I head to Chattanooga Brewing Co., The Feed Table and Tavern Co., or Mike’s Hole in the Wall to indulge in a great meal surrounded by people I love.